-While millions of migrants return every year, not all returns are necessarily recorded.
-According to data produced by OECD on outflows of foreign populations from selected OECD countries, the top five countries that experienced the largest outflows in 2015 were Germany (859,300), Korea (301,000), Sweden (253,100), Korea (223,500), and the United Kingdom (164,000) (International Migration Outlook 2017: 269).
+While millions of migrants return to their country of origin every year, not all returns are necessarily recorded.
+The top five countries that experienced the largest outflows in 2015 were Germany (859,300), Korea (301,000), Spain (253,100), Japan (223,500), and the United Kingdom (164,000), according to figures produced by the Organization for Economic Co-Operation and Development (OECD) on outflows of foreign populations from selected OECD countries (International Migration Outlook 2017: 269).
 Note: each country has a different methodology for measuring outflows.

-Top 10 host countries for AVRR in 2016 were: Germany, Greece, Austria, Niger, Netherlands, Belgium, Yemen, Finland, Djibouti and Norway: returns from these countries represented 88 per cent of the total return flows.
+The top 10 host countries for AVRR in 2016 were: Germany, Greece, Austria, Niger, Netherlands, Belgium, Yemen, Finland, Djibouti and Norway.
+Returns from these countries represented 88 per cent of the total return flows.
 (IOM, 2017)

-Frontex, the European Union Border and Coast Guard Agency, reports that in 2016 305,365 irregular migrants were given a “return decision” by EU Member States.
+Frontex, the European Union Border and Coast Guard Agency, reports that 305,365 irregular migrants were given a “return decision” by EU Member States in 2016.
 Of this figure, 176,223 people were effectively returned (either forcibly or voluntarily).
 (Frontex, 2017)

 According to IOM, the European Economic Area (EEA) in 2016 hosted 83 per cent of the migrants that received AVRR assistance globally, equaling 81,671 migrants.
 This was a 46 per cent increase in the number of migrants assisted in 2015.
 Majority of the migrants assisted returned to the South-Eastern Europe, Eastern Europe and Central Asia region.
 (IOM, 2017).